-The primary focus of this consultancy is to assist the EPA to develop a restorative conferencing model that can be used in EPA matters.
-ACCJSI has set out a training package for use within the EPA and a development plan to create an effective conferencing model.
+The primary focus of the Consultancy for Development of a Restorative Justice Conferencing Model within the Environment Protection Agency Victoria (EPA) was to assist the EPA to develop a restorative conferencing model that can be used in EPA matters.
+ACJI set out a training package for use within the EPA and a development plan to create an effective conferencing model.

 The Self-Represented Litigants (SRL) Project – Analysis of Evaluation Data on Self-Represented Litigants (SRL) in the Civil Justice System represents the first step in a longer-term initiative to determine the prevalence of Self-Represented-Litigants (SRL) (and ‘unrepresented’ litigant) cases in federal courts and tribunals across Australia.